She is a mother of two active sports kids, a youth basketball coach, and is married to a marathon runner.

 Creative Mosaic Masterpieces

 Kids love making paper mosaics because it lets them be creative.
 There are no lines to color in or paint to put in the wrong numbered spot.
-Mosaics are easy art projects for kids that allow them to make their creation as simple or complex and detailed as they want it.
+Mosaics are easy art projects for kids that allow them to make their creations as simple or complex and detailed as they want them.
 Find some old paper and let your child create a masterpiece today!

 What Are Your Favorite Crafts for Kids?

 Rebecca Mealey from Northeastern Georgia, USA on May 27, 2012:

 LauraGSpeaks (author) from Raleigh, NC on May 26, 2012:

 lasertek, ragged and SEO, I am glad you like the idea of creating paper mosaics.
 It's a great, easy way to entertain kids and a good outlet for creative energy too!

 Karla Domanski from Cadillac, Michigan on May 25, 2012:

 The next time I have my grandchildren for the weekend, we are going to do this.
 LOVELY idea!
 Thanks!